Q. Where can I find reliable data on mass shootings in the United States?

 The Violence Project’s Mass Shooter Database contains extensive details about public mass shootings in the US and their perpetrators, weapons, and victims, with a goal of “finding pathways to prevention.”
 The database, funded by a National Institute of Justice grant, covers 170+ shootings between 1966 and early 2020.
 Examples of the variables include: the perpetrator’s employment status, known prejudices, and experience with mental illness; the victims’ relationship to the perpetrator and estimated years of life they lost; and the firearms’ make, model, and method of acquisition.

-Washington Post Analysis. (unfortunately no longer being updated) The Post's relational database allows user to search for details of a shooting or refine searches based on number of fatalities or injuries.
+Washington Post Analysis.
+The Post's relational database allows user to search for details of a shooting or refine searches based on number of fatalities or injuries.

 If you don't find the information you need in this FAQ, please Ask-A-Librarian